 - Pili: Helps in adherence of organisms to the cells of jejunum and ileum in case of intestinal tract infection; urinary tract epithelium in case of urinary tract infections.

-- Capsule: Interferes with phagocytosis, plays main role in systemic infections.
+- Capsule: Interferes with phagocytosis, plays the main role in systemic infections.

 - Endotoxin (lipopolysaccharide): Responsible for several features of gram-negative sepsis such as fever, hypotension, and disseminated intravascular coagulation (DIC).

 - On EMB agar, E. coli produces characteristics green sheen.

 - Indole positive: produces indole from tryptophan